Detailed information on how to access and optimize the Pantheon filesystem.

 fusedav_version: shows the version of fusedav being used.

-fusedav.conf: is the client configuration file for fusedav. fusedav is software used to mount shared storage (the folder /files) to the application server.
+fusedav.conf: is the client configuration file for fusedav. fusedav is software used to mount shared storage (the folder /files) to the application container.
 This folder is where your content-related files (images, attachments, and other things not stored in version control) are kept.
 For Drupal sites, there is a symlink to it from

 sites/default/files.
 For WordPress sites, there is a symlink from